bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/user-dialog.rst

    .. tip::

-      Alternatively you can define the call parameters in the scripting field below the attribute table, e.g. if you need to perform some calculation in order to define a call parameter.
+      Alternatively you can define the call parameters in the scripting field below the attribute table, e.g., if you need to perform some calculation in order to define a call parameter.
 You can also mix the two forms, in which case the table's definitions will be executed before the scripting block.